 All individuals over the age of 18 are considered to have the capacity to make decisions until demonstrated otherwise.
 A decision to formally assess a person's capacity should always be specific to the decision(s) at hand and start from a presumption of capacity.
 A person's decision-making capacity is determined by their ability to:

-- retain that information to the extend necessary to make the decision
+- retain the information to the extent necessary to make the decision

-- communicate the decision using speech, gestures or other means.
+- communicate the decision and the person’s views and needs as to the decision in some way, including by speech, gestures or other means.